-God’s wrath will fall when Jesus returns (Jude 14-15).
+God’s eschatological wrath will fall on all the world when Jesus returns (Jude 1:14-15).
 The passage in Revelation which pictures the return of Jesus says that He will return in righteousness to “judge and wage war” (Revelation 19:11).

 The first time Jesus came, He came in loving compassion with eyes filled with tears.
 But when He returns, He will come in vengeance (Revelation 6:12-17), with eyes like a flame of fire (Revelation 19:12).
 He will come to destroy the enemies of God (Revelation 19: 11).

 The presidents and kings and prime ministers of the world will get on their knees and cry out for the rocks and mountains to fall upon them, so great will be the terror of the Lord (Revelation 6:15-17).
 The unrighteous will stumble about like blind men, and their blood will be poured out like dust (Zephaniah 1:17).

 Does this make God a “monster”?
 No!
 On the contrary, it proves His goodness, for how could a good God ignore the evil of sin and allow it to go unpunished?
 His wrath against evil will demonstrate His righteousness.